-For a longer and more descriptive account of its proposed slate of planned component parts, we turn to an article in the St. Tammany Tribune newspaper published in February of 1967, a year earlier.
+For a longer and more descriptive account of its proposed attractions and associated restaurants and gift shops, we turn to an article in the St. Tammany Tribune newspaper published in February of 1967, a year earlier.
 More than 15 newspapers across the state ran the same article, some accompanied by advertising of stock for the proposed venture.

 This Tammany Tribune article tells of the original plan for Hemisphereland to be located in Denham Springs, not St. Tammany.

 Hemisphereland, Louisiana's answer to Disneyland and Six Flags over Texas, is now a reality.

 (from the St. Tammany Tribune Newspaper, February 1967)